Uber ends Arizona driverless car programme

 However, the ride-hailing company said it hopes to resume self-driving tests in Pennsylvania this summer.

-The firm said: "We're committed to self-driving technology, and we look forward to returning to public roads in the near future."
+The firm said it was committed to self-driving technology and "looked forward to returning to public roads".

-It said it wanted to focus tests on the states where its engineers work.
+It comes as the firm reported a huge jump in bookings for its main taxi business for the three months to March.

-Uber, best known for its taxi app, began testing its first self-driving cars in Pittsburgh, Pennsylvania in 2016, gradually expanding to other places, including Arizona, San Francisco, California and Toronto.
+Uber began testing its first self-driving cars in Pittsburgh, Pennsylvania in 2016, gradually expanding to other places, including Arizona, San Francisco, California and Toronto.

 It halted all those operations in March after the crash, which sparked debate about the readiness and safety of driverless car technology.